aws-samples/aws-storage-gateway-file-notification-processing/README.md

-# CDK application workshop to process AWS Storage Gateway (File Gateway) file upload notifications
+# AWS CDK application workshop to process AWS Storage Gateway (File Gateway) file upload notifications

 © 2021 Amazon Web Services, Inc. and its affiliates.
 All rights reserved.
 This sample code is made available under the MIT-0 license.
 See the LICENSE file.